 - Make three to four layers rack but take care rack should not be too high because it becomes difficult to spray water and removes the trays.

-- Keep enough space between two layers so you can easily water the seeds also create slightly slope for each layer to one side of the rack this is helpful for easily and quickly water to drain from the trays.
+- Keep enough space between two layers to easily water the seeds; also, create a slight slope for each layer to one side of the rack; this helps easily and quickly water to drain from the trays.

 - Make a small drainage line under the slope side of a rack to properly drain out water.

-use only good qualities seed for hydroponic fodder production, never use broken or unhealthy seeds as these will not germinate and grow properly.
+use only good qualities of seed for hydroponic fodder production; never use broken or unhealthy seeds as these will not germinate and grow properly.

 You can use maize, pulses, wheat, and horse gram seeds to make hydroponic fodder but do not use pearl millet and sorghum seeds because these sprouted leaves contain poison that can harm your livestock.

 Mostly farmer uses Maize seeds to produce hydroponic fodder.
-In cold climatic condition wheat and oats seed are good while in hot climatic condition maize seeds are suitable for hydroponic fodder production.
+In cold climatic conditions, wheat and oats seeds are good, while in hot climatic conditions, maize seeds are suitable for hydroponic fodder production.

-- Add a 5-7 liters warm water in a plastic bucket and seed and remove seeds are float on the water because they will not sprout also remove other impurities.
+- Add 5-7 liters of warm water in a plastic bucket and seed and remove seeds are float on the water because they will not sprout also remove other impurities.

-- After that add 50 -100 gm salt in water it helps to minimize chance on fungus production on sprouted seed.
+- After that, add 50 -100 gm salt in water; it helps minimize fungus production on the sprouted seed.

 - Allow this seed to soak water for around 12 hours.

-- Transfer this washed seed in a gunny bag and allow them to sprout.
-In a cold climate, they will take more than 24 hours to germinate while in a hot climate the seed will take about 24 hours.
+- Transfer this washed seed to a gunny bag and allow them to sprout.
+In a cold climate, they will take more than 24 hours to germinate, while in a hot climate, the seed will take about 24 hours.

-- Before using tray wash them properly and check all holes if they blocked or not if there is blockage remove the blockage.
+- Before using the tray, wash them properly and check all holes if they are blocked or not.
+If there is a blockage, remove the blockage.

-- Transfer sprouted seeds from the gunny bags to trays and evenly spread them and place this trays on the rack.
+- Transfer sprouted seeds from the gunny bags to trays and evenly spread them, and place them on the rack.

 - Every day gives light water ( sprinkle) to sprouted seeds.
-To provide water, you can use watering cans or sprinklers system.
+To provide water, you can use watering cans or a sprinkler system.

-- In hot weather conditions give water after every two hours, and in cold weather condition after 4 hours it helps to maintain moisture.
+- In hot weather conditions, give water after every two hours, and in cold weather conditions, after 4 hours, it helps maintain moisture.

-Always maintain cleanness in the shed it helps to reduce fungus, molds development chance.
+Always maintain cleanness in the shed; it helps to reduce fungus, mold development chances.

-Do not disturb the sprouted seeds from the trays until they are harvest as this influences the growth of the fodder.
+Please do not disturb the trays’ sprouted seeds until they are harvesting, which influences the fodder’s growth.

 Within seven days from one tray containing one kilogram of maize seed, you can produce about eight kilograms of fodder.

-When preparing hydroponic fodder to make the rack according to your fooder need, if you required every day five trays of fodder so for seven days prepared shade that accommodates 35 trays.
+When preparing hydroponic fodder to make the rack according to your fooder need, if you required every day five trays of fodder so for seven days, a prepared shade accommodates 35 trays.

 Feeding of Hydroponic Green Fodder

-In six to seven day fooder ready to harvest, take out fodder slabs form the tray and cut into small pieces before feeding it to the livestock, so it is easier for the animals to eat the fodder properly.
+In six to seven days, the fooder is ready to harvest, take out fodder slabs from the tray, and cut them into small pieces before feeding it to the livestock, so it is easier for the animals to eat the fodder properly.

-Avoid keeping the fodder more than nine days in the trays because after nine days the nutrient value of fodder start to decrease slowly and fiber start to develop.
+Avoid keeping the fodder for more than nine days in the trays because, after nine days, the nutrient value of fodder starts to decrease slowly, and fiber starts to develop.